unirakun/hoc-react-loader/README.md

 ```
 In this case, the loader calls `this.props.load` if it exists *AND* the `load` parameter, resulting in `here` to be printed.

-The default `print` parameter value is `false`.
+The default `print` parameter value is `true`.
 It means that in this example the `LoadingIndicator` isn't displayed.

 ### Load as a string parameter
 ```es6